sourcehut-mirrors/chawan/doc/config.md

 ## Siteconf

 Configuration options can be specified for individual sites.
 Entries are to be placed in the table array `[[siteconf]]`.

+Most siteconf options can also be specified globally; see the "overrides" field.

 Examples:
 ```